scrapy-plugins/scrapy-playwright/README.md

     It should be a mapping of (name, keyword arguments).
 For instance:
     ```python
     {
-        "first": {
+        "foobar": {
             "context_arg1": "value",
             "context_arg2": "value",
         },
-        "second": {
+        "default": {
             "context_arg1": "value",
+            "context_arg2": "value",
         },
+        "persistent": {
+            "user_data_dir": "/path/to/dir",  # will be a persistent context
+            "context_arg1": "value",
+        },
     }
     ```

-    A default context (called `default`) is created if no contexts are defined, this will be used by all requests which do not explicitly specify a context.
+    See the section on [Multiple browser contexts](#multiple-browser-contexts) for more information.

-    See the docs for [`Browser.new_context`](https://playwright.dev/python/docs/api/class-browser#browser-new-context).
+    See also the docs for [`Browser.new_context`](https://playwright.dev/python/docs/api/class-browser#browser-new-context).

 * `PLAYWRIGHT_DEFAULT_NAVIGATION_TIMEOUT` (type `Optional[float]`, default `None`)